Visa name

 Who qualifies

-The Digital Nomad Visa (Visado de Teletrabajador Internacional) is designed for remote workers whose income comes from outside Spain.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Digital Nomad Visa (Visado de Teletrabajador Internacional) is written for remote workers whose income comes from outside Spain.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Spain's immigration authority.

 - •Work remotely for companies outside Spain — no more than 20% of revenue may come from Spanish entities